manassaloi/manassaloi.github.io/_posts/2020-12-01-product-critique.markdown

 **Defensibility**
 - What is the moat?
-- How is the app increasing switching cost?
+- How is the app increasing the switching cost?
 - How is it decreasing switching cost if I am thinking of switching over from other apps?

 **Building trust and reliability**